-Goal orientation, self-efficacy and fraud detection responsibility becomes a catalyst that converts motivation into action (Svanberg et al., 2019).
+Hypothesis 5 test results show that self-efficacy mediates the relationship between goal orientation and fraud detection responsibility.
+Consistent with the Cognitive Social Theory, self-efficacy becomes a catalyst that converts motivation into action (Svanberg et al., 2019).
 Auditors are motivated to improve their competence and performance by taking on challenging tasks, such as detecting fraud.
 If the auditor believes in his ability, the auditor will be able to do their responsibilities well.
-This result supports previous results that self-efficacy mediates the relationship between goal orientation and audit judgment (Sanusi et al., 2018) and the adaptation process in the workplace (Jundt et al., 2015).
+This result support previous results that self-efficacy mediates the relationship between goal orientation and audit judgment (Sanusi et al., 2018) and the adaptation process in the workplace (Jundt et al., 2015).